hunt-genes/SMED8020/Day3/README.md

   * population stratification

 ### Instructions
+0. [Install METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for your operating system.
+See [Practial Day 1](https://github.com/hunt-genes/SMED8020/tree/main/Day1) for details.

 1. Organizing summary statistics

 Usually you would download publically available summary statistics from the internet to your local machine.
-For convience for this practical, the data can be downloaded from [here](https://ntnu.box.com/s/0veanic525k4m8m45x9rs4onh7snwpfw)
+For convience for this practical, the data can be downloaded from [here](https://ntnu.box.com/s/rvytm8ymd8iple8negy8ix8x5vp7qs9a)

 * The original summary statistics from Biobank Japan (BBJ) of LDL cholesterol in N=72,866 can be found [here](https://humandbs.biosciencedbc.jp/files/hum0014/hum0014_README_QTL_GWAS.html)
 `/mnt/scratch/day4/data/BBJ-LDL-preMeta.txt`